Sermonette: Everlasting Covenant of Blood

 Ronny H. Graham

-Ronny Graham, reflecting on the oft-quoted aphorism, "Blood is thicker than water," suggests that in western culture, people understood this to mean that ties to the family come first before any other alliances.
+The oft-quoted aphorism, "Blood is thicker than water," is understood to mean that ties to the family come first before any other alliances.
 Another proverb or aphorism, "The blood of the covenant is thicker than the water of the womb," appears to carry just the opposite meaning.
-Quite possibly, the origin of this saying originated in the Bible, describing the sealing of a covenant.
+Quite possibly, the origin of this saying was the Bible, describing the sealing of a covenant.
 Within the body, blood is the sustainer and purveyor of life, carrying needed oxygen to the extremities and removing waste products.
 The circulatory system is the largest organ in the body.
 Blood is equated with life throughout the Bible.
 Drinking of blood was expressly and unequivocally forbidden by God.
 Because of its inextricable connection to life, the sprinkling of blood on the altar by the high priest once a year symbolized atonement.
 Countless animal lives were sacrificed for this somber purpose.
 God is mindful of life, knowing where every drop of blood has fallen.
 Christ, speaking to an audience familiar with the proscriptions on drinking blood, astonished them by challenging them that eating His flesh and drinking His blood equated to eternal life.
 Partaking of the bread (symbolizing Christ's flesh) and the wine (symbolizing Christ's blood) is an important act in God's eyes.
 All the blood shed on this earth cannot remotely compare with the value of Christ's blood shed at His crucifixion.
 His sacrifice provided an atonement for all sin, enabling those whom God has called to be with Him.
 The blood of this covenant is thicker than any other.